aaronfrary/wikigame/README.md

 # Wikigame

-Have you ever dreamed of being a tiny person who can run around in web pages and jumpt through hyperlinks?
+Have you ever dreamed of being a tiny person who can run around in web pages and jump through hyperlinks?
 Now you can!

 This is a rewrite of one of my
 [earliest attempts] (https://github.com/aaronsgh/escape-from-wikipedia)